monitor — report current status of Kernun proxies

 monitor [-g [-f]] [-d ] [dir-o ] [file-w ] [sec-r ] [sec-c ] [cols-t

-created by running proxies, processes the data, and generates reports.
+created by running applications, processes the data, and generates reports.

 A report can be generated once or periodically, see option

-them.
-It is possible to select proxies by name (argument
+It is possible to select applications by name (argument

-communication files (proxy-d).
-Another alternative is to show only
+Another alternative is to show only top values,

 downloaded from a server.